 You will also have to ask yourself whether you can afford to apply for a hire purchase loan as the monthly repayments (when added with your other loan repayments) should not exceed 60% of your income.
-If you are wondering whether to purchase a new car or used car with a hire purchase loan or personal loan, do spend some time to read this article as we share the pros and cons of each financing option.

 4. Road Tax and Insurance

 In addition to the loan that you may want to take, you also have to consider whether you can afford the insurance and road tax.
 Insurance is higher for new or imported cars and lower for used cars since their values are also lower.